Frank Doubleday (actor)

-Frank Doubleday (January 28, 1945 – March 3, 2018) was an American actor who often played villains in film.
+Frank Burdette Doubleday (January 28, 1945 – March 3, 2018) was an American actor and theatre director, best known for his villainous roles in film and television.

+Early life

 Doubleday was born in Norwich, Connecticut and moved to Los Angeles with his family as a child.

-Doubleday's films included Assault on Precinct 13 (1976) and Escape from New York (1981), both directed by John Carpenter.
+He graduated from Los Angeles Pierce College.

+Career

+Doubleday began his acting career in theatre before appearing in industrial films.
+He made his feature film debut in The First Nudie Musical (1976).
+That same year, he gained wide recognition for his role as the White Warlord in John Carpenter's Assault on Precinct 13 (1976).
+He worked with Carpenter again in Escape from New York (1981) as the supporting villain Romero.
 In the special edition Escape from New York DVD commentary, Kurt Russell credits Doubleday's performance as setting the tone of the movie.

-He made his film debut in The First Nudie Musical (1976), and his other film credits include roles in Alex & the Gypsy (1976), The Big Fix (1978), Butch and Sundance: The Early Days (1979), Avenging Angel (1985), Nomads (1986), Broadcast News (1987), L.A.
+Doubleday's other film credits include roles in Alex & the Gypsy (1976), The Big Fix (1978), Butch and Sundance: The Early Days (1979), Avenging Angel (1985), Nomads (1986), Broadcast News (1987), L.A.
 Bounty (1989), and Dollman (1991).
-Doubleday also acted and directed theater productions.
+He also acted and directed theater productions.

-Doubleday taught acting at the Hollywood Court Theater.
+Personal life

-He was married to actress Christina Hart for over 40 years.
-The couple had two daughters, Kaitlin Doubleday and Portia Doubleday.
+Doubleday was married to actress Christina Hart for over 40 years.
+For many years, the two taught acting at the Hollywood Court Theater.
+The couple had two daughters, actresses Kaitlin and Portia Doubleday.

+Death

 Doubleday died of complications from esophageal cancer at age 73 at his Los Angeles home on March 3, 2018.